Close Menu

 Use layers, not duplicates: base + mid + shell.
 Choose quick-dry pieces and keep one rain solution.

 Before you book your next trip, it also helps to plan smarter beyond packing—like double-checking schedules, policies, and timing.
 These guides can keep your logistics calm: what to check when booking flights and hotels and Philippines travel advisory basics.
+For practical safety habits that reduce avoidable stress, see Travel Safety Philippines Guide.

 budget travel capsule wardrobe carry-on travel laundry on the go minimalist travel packing tips travel mindset travel routines